Advertiser Disclosure

 Image Credit: Visit Turks and Caicos Islands

 If you visit Grace Bay Beach, you’ll be treated to white sand and blue water for as far as the eye can see.
-Despite being an acclaimed shore, you don’t have to worry about being overwhelmed by crowds.
+Despite it being an acclaimed shore, you don’t have to worry about being overwhelmed by crowds.
 The beach is long and wide, which gives visitors plenty of room to stretch out even on busy days during the high tourist season between December and March.

 2. Saunders Beach, Bahamas